PoGaIN: Poisson-Gaussian Image Noise Modeling from Paired Samples: Experimental evaluation

 \subsubsection{Real-world scenario}

 For real-world applications, the Poisson component often dominates the noise model ($a$ is small). \textbf{\textit{OURS}} achieves smaller MSE than \textit{VAR} when $a$ is small.
-Therefore, while \textit{VAR} can provide more accurate $a$ estimates in certain cases, in real-world applications \textbf{\textit{OURS}} outperforms the baseline.
-Further, \textbf{\textit{OURS}} is more robust to outlier errors, is less biased and consistently achieves smaller MSE on ${\hat{b}}^2$.
-Additionally, \textit{VAR} relies on images having a sparse histogram and large dynamic range.
-For all those additional reasons, \textbf{\textit{OURS}} is better suited for real-world applications, too.
+Therefore, while \textit{VAR} can provide more accurate $a$ estimates in certain cases, in real-world applications \textbf{\textit{OURS}} outperforms this baseline.
+Further, \textbf{\textit{OURS}} is more robust to outlier errors, is less biased, and consistently achieves smaller MSE on ${\hat{b}}^2$. \textit{VAR} also relies on images having a sparse histogram and a large dynamic range.
+For all these reasons, \textbf{\textit{OURS}} is better suited for real-world applications.